ericrasmussen/chromaticleaves/posts/the-great-template-heist.markdown

 #### Intermission: new paint for the bikeshed

-Choosing a template engine is kind of like choosing a text editor: everyone's sure their approach is The Right Way, and sooner or later you'll be dragged into silly arguments.
+Choosing a template engine is kind of like choosing a text editor: everyone's sure their approach is best, and sooner or later you'll be dragged into silly arguments.

 With programmable template engines, people are often quick to mention how we